Samson026/LibPdIntegrationForAndroid/README.md

 This will effectively apply the spatialisation that Unity applies to Audio Sources by default, to the output of our PD patch.
 For more information, see the [LibPdIntegrationExamples](https://github.com/LibPdIntegration/LibPdIntegrationExamples) project, and particularly the comments in the [_FilteredNoise-ADC.pd_](https://github.com/LibPdIntegration/LibPdIntegrationExamples/blob/master/Assets/StreamingAssets/PdAssets/SpatialisationPatches/FilteredNoise-ADC.pd) patch.

-## Caveats

-- Only [Pure Data Vanilla](https://puredata.info/downloads/pure-data) is supported.
-Additional objects (externals) included with distributions like [Purr Data](https://puredata.info/downloads/purr-data) and Pd-Extended (deprecated) do not currently work.
-See [issue 14](https://github.com/LibPdIntegration/LibPdIntegration/issues/14) for an explanation of why this is; it will hopefully be resolved in a future release.

-- Although libpd provides C# bindings, 1.)
-I could not get them to play nicely with Unity, and 2.) they don't (at the time of writing this) support libpd's new multiple instance system.
-As such, LibPdIntegration interfaces directly with the libpd C library.
-This may change if libpd's C# bindings get updated in the future, but they should be functionally identical to the C library anyway, so I'm not sure it's necessary.

-- **`readsf~`** does not work.
-This is due to a bug in pure data.
-At the time of writing there's a [pull request](https://github.com/pure-data/pure-data/pull/1227) that should fix it; once that's been approved I'll try and get new libpd binaries built (**anyone who can contribute OSX, Linux and/or iOS binaries please let me know!**).

-  In the meantime, you can work around the problem by using **`soundfiler`** instead of **`readsf~`**.

-## Related Projects

-- [LibPdIntegration Examples:](https://github.com/LibPdIntegration/LibPdIntegrationExamples) An example Unity project demonstrating how to use LibPdIntegration.
-- [LibPdIntegration Tests:](https://github.com/LibPdIntegration/LibPdIntegrationTests) Internal project used to verify LibPdIntegration is working correctly.
-- [black and secret places:](https://github.com/NiallMoody/black-and-secret-places) A project where myself ([Niall Moody](http://www.niallmoody.com/)) and [Yann Seznec](https://www.yannseznec.com/) are taking turns streaming the audio implementation using Pure Data and LibPdIntegration.
-You can view the stream playlist [here](https://www.youtube.com/playlist?list=PL9mtAkCrEZavP0T_C4mLqKdxYD-4wURoZ), and if you want to follow along at home you can download releases for each stream from the [github page](https://github.com/NiallMoody/black-and-secret-places).

 ## Pure Data Resources